molmdl/simplifyEval/README.md

 2. Contents
-2.0.
-README.txt
+    - README.txt
-2.1. doc
+    - doc
         - instructions
         - tutorials
         - handouts
-2.2. script
+    - script
-2.2.1. box-local
+    - box-local
-    - provide a protein-ligand complex and evaluate them with the vina scoring function 2.2.2. standard
+        - provide a protein-ligand complex and evaluate them with the vina scoring function
+    - standard
         - provide receptors and ligands in two separated folders, and evaluate all the ligands in each of the receptors
         - reference ligand must be provided to define the binding site
         - also include scripts for virtual screening (pending)

-(2.3. worked-example: to reduce download size, will be provided separately upon request)
+    - (worked-example: to reduce download size, will be provided separately upon request)
-    (- example output files of demo 1-3 (tested on a Windows 10 2-in-1 tablet)) (2.3.1. demo1-manual-fit-eval)
+        - (example output files of demo 1-3 (tested on a Windows 10 2-in-1 tablet))
+    - (demo1-manual-fit-eval)
-    (- warm-up exercise for evaluating a set of manually-fitted complexes) (2.3.2. demo2-standard
+        - (warm-up exercise for evaluating a set of manually-fitted complexes)
+    - (demo2-standard)
-    (- example of the commonly adapted "standard" protocol of protein-ligand docking) (2.3.3. demo3-screening
+        - (example of the commonly adapted "standard" protocol of protein-ligand docking)
+    - (demo3-screening)
-    (- simplified protocol of virtual screening)
+        - (simplified protocol of virtual screening)

 3. Usage
-3.1 See the "doc/tutorial" directory for practical examples
+    - See the "doc/tutorial" directory for practical examples
         - current version mainly supporting windows os
         - limited support for unix (actually the bash scripts should work given that you know what you are doing)
         - [demo for unix-based systems (linux and OS/X) is still work in progress.]

 ---
 ## Usage